-For Method One above, this expression is:
+For Method 1, this expression is

-$$\phi_t = \theta' - \theta + \phi' + kd. \tag{5}$$
+$$\phi_t = \theta' - \theta + \phi + kd. \tag{5}$$

-For Method Two above, the expression for the fused φ_t is:
+For Method 2, the expression for the fused φ_t is

-$$\phi_t = \psi - \delta + \phi\beta + \phi\gamma$$

-= $\psi - (\phi' + \theta') + (\theta' - \theta) + \phi'$ = $\psi - \theta$.
-(6)
+$$\phi{t} = \psi - \delta + \phi{\beta} + \phi{\gamma} = \psi - (\phi' + \theta') + (\theta' - \theta) + \phi' = \psi - \theta.$$ (6)

-3 Testing and Results
+3 Testing and results

-The developed algorithm has been tested both in a simulator for forest machines (Ringdahl (2003)) and on a Pioneer robot (ActivMedia_Robotics (2004)), and is compared to the already existing implementations of the Follow the Carrot (Barton (2001)) and Pure Pursuit (Coulter (1992)) methods.
-No significant difference between the two methods for calculating φ{α} can be seen in the presented examples, therefore only the tests done with Method Two are shown here.
-In the simulator, a Look-Ahead Distance l of 12 meters is used, and in the robot test cases $\ell = 1.2$ meter.
-These values are determined experimentally, and affect the vehicle's ability to quickly return to the path, for example when avoiding obstacles, as well as the sensitiveness to noise in the position sensors.
-Extensive tests with different values for k and l at different noise levels in the simulator can be found in (Hellström and Ringdahl (2004)).
+The developed algorithm has been tested both in a simulator for forest machines (Ringdahl, 2003) and on a Pioneer robot (ActivMedia_Robotics, 2004) and is compared to the already existing implementations of the Follow the Carrot (Barton, 2001) and Pure Pursuit (Coulter, 1992) methods.
+No significant difference between the two methods for calculating φ{α} can be seen in the presented examples; therefore, only the tests done with Method 2 are shown here.
+In the simulator, a Look-Ahead Distance l of 12 m is used and in the robot test cases l = 1.2 m.
+These values are determined experimentally and affect the vehicle's ability to quickly return to the path; for example, when avoiding obstacles, as well as the sensitiveness to noise in the position sensors.
+Extensive tests with different values for k and l at different noise levels in the simulator can be found in Hellström and Ringdahl (2004).

 The reason for using a simulator in addition to a real robot is that the physical layout of the Pioneer robot differs significantly from the eventual target machine: a real forest machine, with articulated steering.
-The simulator simulates a large forest vehicle that takes time to turn and has more difficulties with sharp turns.
+The simulator simulates a large forest vehicle that takes time to turn and has more diffculties with sharp turns.
 This gives some indication as to how the algorithm will perform on a real forest machine.
-In the examples below, it is assumed that there is no noise in the simulated position sensors.
+In the examples given later, it is assumed that there is no noise in the simulated position sensors.
 This illustrates how the algorithm performs with ideal sensors.
-The Pioneer robot is equipped with a RTK-DGPS^a for positioning and a magnetic compass combined with a gyro to measure the heading of the vehicle.
-The optimal accuracy of the GPS position is ± 2 cm.
+The Pioneer robot is equipped with a RTK-DGPS for positioning and a magnetic compass combined with a gyro to measure the heading of the vehicle.
+The maximal accuracy of the GPS position is ± 2 cm.

-Figure 4(a) shows results for path tracking in the forest machine simulator.
+Figure 4a shows the results for path tracking in the forest machine simulator.
 The vehicle (thick line) is capable of perfectly following a recorded path (thin line) by the Follow the Past algorithm, with practically no deviation from the path.
-As a reference, Figures 4(b) and 4(c) show how the vehicle behaves when using the Follow the Carrot and Pure Pursuit methods respectively, under the same conditions.
-This path has some sharp turns, which makes it difficult for both Follow the Carrot and Pure Pursuit, as they tend to "cut corners" instead of following a highly curved path.
+As a reference, Figure 4b and c show how the vehicle behaves when using the Follow the Carrot and Pure Pursuit methods, respectively, under the same conditions.
+This path has some sharp turns, which makes it diffcult for both Follow the Carrot and Pure Pursuit, as they tend to 'cut corners' instead of following a highly curved path.
 Under ideal conditions, this problem is avoided by the Follow the Past algorithm.
-As we can see in Figure 5, the Follow the Past algorithm still has superior performance over the other two algorithms when applied to the physical Pioneer robot.
-The behaviors of the algorithms are very similar to the simulator tests.
+As we can see in Figure 5, the

+Follow the Past algorithm still has superior performance over the other two algorithms when applied to the physical Pioneer robot.
+The behaviours of the algorithms are very similar to the simulator tests.